 At the Detroit Zoo

 The gray-crowned crane can be found in the African birds habitat in the African Forest from April through September.

-The gray-crowned crane has predominantly gray plumage that contrasts sharply with black and white wings, a crest of golden feathers sitting on top of the head and a bright red gular pouch that hangs from the throat.
-Its head is black with large white cheek patches, while the neck is pale gray.
+Gray-crowned cranes have predominantly gray plumage that contrasts sharply with black and white wings, a crest of golden feathers sitting on top of their heads and bright red gular pouches that hangs from their throats.
+Their heads are black with large white cheek patches, while their necks are pale gray.

 Gray-crowned cranes are the only species of crane that can roost in trees due to a prehensile hind toe that allows them to grasp tree limbs.